HPSoftware/node-offline-debug/README.md

         "every": 10000
     }

     Applies to all debug services (including 'file').
 Determines how function instrumentation setup is retrieved from the debug service.
-If 'once' is set to 'true', function debugging configuation will only be checked once when node_offline_debug is loaded, otherwise it will be retrieved routinely, according to the 'every' miliseconds setting.
+If 'once' is set to 'true', function debugging configuation will only be checked once when node-offline-debug is loaded, otherwise it will be retrieved routinely, according to the 'every' miliseconds setting.

 ## Contributing

 We will be very glad of any imporovement to this library, and encourage you to submit defect fixes, new features and perfromance imporvements.
-To contribute to node_offline_debug, please use GitHub pull requests:
+To contribute to node-offline-debug, please use GitHub pull requests:
 * You MUST write a clear title and description of your change.
 * You SHOULD have descriptive commit comments, and you are encouraged to rebase and squash commits.
 * As with most instrumentation, perfromance overhead on the instrumented application should be minimized at all costs.
-Please test and make sure that your changes did not increase the overhead, by running a few simple scenarios of the instrumented application and comparing their single user performance: without 'requiring' node_offline_debug, with 'require' but with no function tracking, with a single function tracked and with many functions tracked.
+Please test and make sure that your changes did not increase the overhead, by running a few simple scenarios of the instrumented application and comparing their single user performance: without 'requiring' node-offline-debug, with 'require' but with no function tracking, with a single function tracked and with many functions tracked.

 ## Credits

-node_offline_debug is using the following 3rd parties:
+node-offline-debug is using the following 3rd parties:
 * [falafel](https://github.com/substack/node-falafel)
 * [espirma](http://esprima.org/)
 * [traceback](https://www.npmjs.org/package/traceback)